The 2016 American Bison Society Meeting and Workshops theme will be “The Social and Cultural Dimensions of Bison Ecological Restoration”.

 Given his extensive career steeped in these issues, Aune recognizes that: “We’ve developed the science to support bison restoration, now we need to focus on the ‘how’—how do we do this work across multiple jurisdictions.”
 The current work of the ABS is applying these integrated social, political and public engagement pieces that are each necessary to take the next steps in bison restoration.

-Click here to read more about the recent ABS conference.
+Click here to read more about this ABS conference.

 The IUCN helps the world find pragmatic solutions to our most pressing environment and development challenges.
 The IUCN bison report was developed by a cooperative effort of expert contributors over a three year collaboration that was made possible with funding from several non-governmental organizations and government agencies including the World Wildlife Fund, the Wildlife Conservation Society, the University of Calgary Faculty of Environmental Design, the American Bison Society, the US Geological Survey and the US National Parks Service.